-13) The stockpiling of soil, mulch, aggregate or other similar materials shall be completely surrounded by silt fence and, if needed, temporarily seeded in accordance with the stabilization requirements included in the Plan.
+12) The stockpiling of soil, mulch, aggregate, or other similar materials shall be completely surrounded by silt fence and, if needed, temporarily seeded.
 Any stockpiled material that is not used during the project shall be removed from the site, unless otherwise directed by AEP.